yarpc/yarpc-go/pkg/README.md

-pkg/ is a collection of utility packages used by the yarpc-go project without being specific to its internals.
+pkg/ is a collection of utility packages used by the yarpc-go project.

 Utility packages are kept separate from the yarpc-go core codebase to keep it as small and concise as possible.
 If some utilities grow larger and their APIs